eman-alatawi/FaveOne-FrontEnd/README.md

 # FaveOne - V2.1
 Your place of your favorite Movie/Drama/Episode/Actor.
 The users can add their favorite movies, dramas, episodes, and actors and share them with the world.
 (FaveOne) is the shortcut of Favorite One, nice name right? :)

+## New Features:
+- More Routes to easily navigate between different sections of the website.
+    - The user can click on the drama/movie card's image to view more details about it.
+    - The user can click on the episode card's image to view more details and enjoy watching it.
+    - almost every card's image is clickable.
+- Provide info about last updated movies, dramas, or episodes.
+- Enhance the UI.
+- Use ToolTips.
+- Add more components for specific functionality to make code DRY and clean.
+- Use React Hooks like useState, useEffect, useHistory, and useLocation.
+- provide extra information on Movie/Drama Cards, Episode Cards.

 ## Important Links

 - [FaveOne Back-End Repo](https://github.com/eman-alatawi/FavOne-BackEnd)